kanitaki/post-install-script/README.md

  9) Move into the directory and run PostInstallOne.sh:

-   -#cd post-install-script && ./PostInstallOne.sh
+   -#cd post-install-script && sudo ./PostInstallOne.sh

  10) After the reboot, run the second script:

-   -#cd post-install-script && ./PostInstallTwo.sh
+   -#cd post-install-script && sudo ./PostInstallTwo.sh

  11) Edit the /etc/default/grub file as noted in guide provided by asus-linux.org: